OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 Try to access the application as an administrative user and track all the administrative functions.

-- Is it possible to access administrative functions if the tester is logged in as a user with standard privileges?
+- Is it possible to access administrative functions if the tester is logged in as a  non-admin user?
 - Is it possible to use these administrative functions as a user with a different role and for whom that action should be denied?

 ## How to Test

 In the following are the most common approaches to bypassing authorization schemes will be shown and explained.

-First the horizontal, and vertical bypass approaches, then some more specific scenarios.
+- horizontal bypass approaches
+- vertical bypass approaches
+- environment specific scenarios

 ### Testing for Horizontal Bypassing Authorization Schema